 Q: How do Resource Center staff respond to my question?

 A: We usually mail sample materials and other items.
 The majority of our requests are answered via e-mail.
 We can only fax in a medical emergency to a health care provider, as we do not have the staff and resources to fax routinely.
 Most requests are handled within two working days, but allow up to two weeks to receive it in the mail.

 Q: What services can I obtain from the Resource Center?

 A: The four professional librarians and two support staff primarily serve College staff and College members, but some services are available to the public.
 These services include answering questions about College publications, providing samples and order forms for College materials, physician referral, and ready reference services.
 We do not charge for these services.

 Q: How can I get the College's published positions on specific topics?

 A: Resource Center staff can answer basic questions about published College guidelines, such as obstetric anesthesia, frequency of Pap test screening, and contents of prenatal care visits.
-Our response will usually be sent through the e-mail.
+Our response will usually be sent via e-mail.
 Because the answer to a question about guidelines must be researched and often involves reviewing several documents, we cannot answer most guidelines questions over the phone.
 We cannot provide answers for questions the College has not addressed or interpret the contents of published guidelines.
-Questions that we cannot answer will be referred by us to the staff of the appropriate ACOG committees.
+Questions that we cannot answer will be referred to the staff of the appropriate ACOG committees.